Sugar Cookie Christmas Fudge

 Note: The recipe was updated in 2021 to include butter, which was not in the original ingredient list.
 This makes the recipe 5 ingredients, rather than the 4 ingredients it used to be.
 If you came here from a pin or post that said it has 4 ingredients, this is why.

-1. I am far from a food safety expert or food scientist but from my understanding as long as the raw flour in the mix is heated to 165 degree F it should be okay.
+From my understanding as long as the raw flour in the mix is heated to 165 degrees F it should be okay.
 You can heat treat the cookie mix in the oven or microwave before making the fudge to be extra safe.